 - peanut butter

 The boiled potatoes and powdered sugar are mixed together, rolled out thinly, topped with peanut butter, rolled up like a jelly roll, and sliced.
-You can see the traditional way of making potato candy on Southern Plate.
+You can see the traditional way of making the dessert on Southern Plate.

 My version simplifies the classic.
-I microwave the potatoes, use Nutella instead of peanut butter, mix everything together, and mold the potato candy into shamrocks (because shamrocks are adorable!).
+I microwave the potatoes, use Nutella instead of peanut butter, mix everything together, and mold the candy into shamrocks (because shamrocks are adorable!) for a special St. Patrick’s Day dessert.

 Potato Candy with Nutella